BinSquare/ERA/README.md

 **What runs where**

 - `agent` CLI, Buildah, and krunvm all run on your local machine inside a case-sensitive volume.
-- The optional Cloudflare Worker side manages remote sessions, HTTP APIs, and queueing while delegating actual execution back to your local runner or other attached agents.
+- [Experimental] The optional Cloudflare Worker package allows you to package and execute code on cloudflare's remote sandbox.

 ## Quick Start